igordelorenzi/api-examples/javaOauthSample/README.md

 ### Running locally

-In order to run this example locally you need to create a tunnel which will redirect outside traffic from an especific port into your local server correspondent port.
+In order to run this example locally you need to create a tunnel which will redirect outside traffic from an specific port into your local server correspondent port.

 We strongly recommend [NGROCK](https://ngrok.com/).
 It can be used for free, and is very easy to use.